blkht01/eluna-stubs-vscode/README.md

 # eluna-stubs-vscode
- Stubs for eluna in vscode, using the Lua extension by sumneko
+ Stubs for eluna.
+I'm using them in vscode with the Lua extension by sumneko